Avalanche Lake and Lake McDonald in Glacier National Park

 The beginning of the hike is on the Trail of the Cedars.
 This is a wheelchair-accessible trail that winds its way through some beautiful, tall cedar trees.
 I was amazed to learn that some of the trees are over 500 years old!
 Once again, I felt like I was in a different park from our previous days.
 The terrain was so different, and the cedars were accompanied by lush mosses and ferns.

 Avalanche Lake Trail

-At about half a mile from the trailhead, the trail splits, and hikers continuing on to Avalanche Lake will start a steep climb.
+At about half a mile from the trailhead, the trail splits.
+Hikers continuing on to Avalanche Lake will start a steep climb.
 The trail levels out a bit, and you follow a gorgeous aqua-blue creek, where you will see cedars growing in the middle of the water.